CHIEFS END PRESEASON PLAYING WELL

 CHIEFS DEFEAT DAWGS, TAKE OVER FIRST PLACE IN AAU NY METRO

-October 14, 2017, Brooklyn, NY - The Kings County Chiefs 12U continued it's winning ways with a victory over the Dawgs.
+October 14, 2017 - The KC Chiefs 12U continued it's winning ways with a victory over the Dawgs.
 Chiefs WR/DB, Naeem registered both a touchdown and an interception, finishing the game with 70 yards receiving.
 Chiefs running back, D.J. led the way with 146 total yards and rushing for 1 touchdown.
 Chiefs QB, Havis was 6 for 10 for 155 yards with 2 TDs and 1 INT.

 WR,Sammy hauled in a touchdown at receiver and also returned a fumble for a TD.
 The Chiefs offensive line anchored by Offensive Tackles, Edwin and Luka controlled the line of scrimmage with the help of Eric, Damien, David and Matthew.
 On defense, the Chiefs were tough. holding the Dawgs to only 12 points.
 LB, Aiden recorded his first fumble recovery.